What is a trend?

 Hot technology, 1989

 There are therefore many trends potentially affecting how education will develop: global, educational, technological, system-wide and local ones.
-Activities in the Future Classroom Lab Innovation Toolkit [LINK] will help decide which are important and high-impact (as opposed to which are novelties or short-lived) and which to take into account and prioritise in planning for the future.
+Activities in the Future Classroom Toolkit will help decide which are important and high-impact (as opposed to which are novelties or short-lived) and which to take into account and prioritise in planning for the future.